+Cluster configuration information is stored on every SAN Volume Controller node that is in the cluster to allow concurrent replacement of field replaceable units (FRUs).
 You can remove one SAN Volume Controller node in each I/O group from a cluster when hardware service or maintenance is required.
-After you remove the SAN Volume Controller node, you can replace the field replaceable units (FRUs) in the SAN Volume Controller node.
+After you remove the SAN Volume Controller node, you can replace the FRUs in the SAN Volume Controller node.
+When a new FRU is installed and when the SAN Volume Controller node is added back into the cluster, the configuration information that is required by that SAN Volume Controller node is read from other SAN Volume Controller nodes in the cluster.

 All communication between disk drives and all communication between SAN Volume Controller nodes is performed through the SAN.
 All SAN Volume Controller node configuration and service commands are sent to the cluster through an Ethernet network.

 Each SAN Volume Controller node contains its own vital product data (VPD).
-Each cluster contains VPD that is common to all the SAN Volume Controller nodes in the cluster, and any system that is connected to the Ethernet network can access this VPD.
+Each cluster contains VPD that is common to all the SAN Volume Controller nodes in the cluster, and any system, with the correct access authority, that is connected to the Ethernet network can access this VPD.